 That's it!
 We're letting the asparagus be the star.
-You don't need a ton of ingredients to make this recipe delicious but feel free to add any of the extra toppings listed above.
+You don't need many ingredients to make this recipe delicious but feel free to add any of the extra toppings listed above.

 HOW DO I MAKE ASPARAGUS IN THE AIR FRYER